Introduction

 - sudo systemctl restart apache2

-file in the web root.
+Now, create an .htaccess file in the web root.

 - sudo nano /var/www/html/.htaccess